svuillaume/FortiCNAPP/docs/genAISec.md

-# Securing the GenAI Stack: A Layered Look at the Attack Surface — Fortinet, and the Broader Vendor Landscape
+# Securing the GenAI Stack: A Layered Look at the Attack Surface CodeVibing — Fortinet, and the Broader Vendor Landscape

 *From the developer's laptop to the LLM endpoint in your cloud, GenAI has quietly redrawn the enterprise attack surface.
 Here is a clean, practical view of what's changed, real attacks already happening at each layer, where the Fortinet Security Fabric fits in — and the best-of-breed vendors covering each layer alongside it.*